gamendez98/analisis-algoritmos/HW5/README.md

 ### 3. `generate_sequence.py`

-Generates a random sequence of characters of a specified length to use as input text.
+Generates a random DNA sequence of characters of a specified length to use as input text.
+In this case, we take into account length as length in characters.

 #### **Inputs**
 - `length` (int, required): Length of the sequence to generate.